-Response Strategy Considerations What dispersant types are most effective on the particular product spilt?
-Can the conditions in Section 15.3 be met?
+Response Strategy Considerations What Dispersant-to-Oil Ratio (DOR) is required for this strategy to be effective on this product?
+What are the metocean conditions and how would this affect the DOR?
+What dispersant types are most effective on the particular product spilt? • Can the conditions in Section 15.3 be met?
 Are there any seasonal receptors that could be adversely affected by dispersant application?
 What are the likely long-term effects of hydrocarbons on shoreline receptors (e.g. mangroves) over effects on sub-surface receptors (consider recovery rates of different receptor types)?
-Protection and deflection Have the protection priorities been ground-truthed and are there seasonal receptors that should be prioritised for protection? • Are conditions (e.g., tides, current, sea state) favourable for this strategy to be effective in open ocean environments immediately surrounding the emergent sensitivities (reefs)?
+Protection and deflection Have the protection priorities been ground-truthed and are there seasonal receptors that should be prioritised for protection?
+Are conditions (e.g., tides, current, sea state) favourable for this strategy to be effective in open ocean environments immediately surrounding the emergent sensitivities (reefs)?
 Can tactics be deployed in time?
 Will access to the shallow intertidal areas on top of emergent sensitivities be safe and feasible? • Can the IMT access suitable shallow draft vessels to safely establish booming arrangements (e.g. does the vessel have ability to transfer anchors and booms; does it have adequate tie-points?).
 Is there potential that reefs could be damaged from anchor drag?
-Shoreline clean-up • What volumes and/or concentrations of hydrocarbons are present or expected on the shoreline and what would be the impact to leave the product to weather naturally (taking into consideration the effects of MDO as a lighter hydrocarbon type - high evaporation rates but more toxic and greater ability to penetrate sediments)?
+Shoreline clean-up What volumes and/or concentrations of hydrocarbons are present or expected on the shoreline and what would be the impact to leave the product to weather naturally (taking into consideration the effects of MDO as a lighter hydrocarbon type - high evaporation rates but more toxic and greater ability to penetrate sediments)?
 Have the protection priorities been ground-truthed and are there seasonal receptors that should be prioritised for protection?
 Will access to remote shorelines be safe and feasible?
 Will responders disturb sensitive seasonal nesting species?
 Would it reduce overall impacts to send small teams of clean-up personnel?
 Oiled wildlife response Is there adequate monitoring for wildlife, taking into consideration temporal and spatial species-specific considerations?
 Are known species breeding or nesting?
 What level of wildlife impact has occurred or is expected to occur?
 What wildlife response strategies are feasible and safe?